 Most people with RLS also have Periodic Limb Movement Disorder (PLMD) or repetitive movements of the toe, foot and sometimes the knee and hip during sleep.
 Sufferers may be unaware of sleep disturbances but their bed partners often are not so lucky.

 These conditions are associated with other medical conditions such as iron-deficiency anemia, pregnancy and diabetes.
 There is evidence that blood iron levels are correlated with RLS.
 People experiencing them should consult a health care professional.
 Severe RLS is most common among the elderly but symptoms can develop at any age.

 ADHD and Sleep Disorders

-Not surprisingly, people with ADHD often to have sleep disorders.
-The symptoms of ADHD, inattention and hyperactivity, play out differently.
+Not surprisingly, people with ADHD often have sleep disorders.
+The symptoms of ADHD - inattention and hyperactivity - play out differently.
 People with high scores on inattention tend to need more sleep.
 Hyperactive ADHD sufferers tend to need less sleep.